AIpaca-Inc/slate/source/includes/_fit.md

 The cooling period has the following benefit:

 - Avoid environment gear up time (around 5-6 mins).
 When a new instance is requested, it takes over 5 mins to mount GPU and gear up tensorflow modules.
 On the other hand, cooling instances have no environment gear up time.
 - Saving money.
-Environment gear up time is spending you extra money.
+Environment gear up time would spend extra money.

 However, we don't really encourage users to set a long cooling period for spot instances as spot instances are not always available.
 The cooling period may impact the capacity of other users.
-Therefore, if you hold a spot instance over a `BASELINE` period, its pricing would increment an `UNIT_PERCENTAGE` per minute.
+Therefore, if a spot instance is held over a `BASELINE` period, its pricing would increment an `UNIT_PERCENTAGE` per minute.
 After `1/UNIT_PERCENTAGE` minutes, its price will reach a maximum, which is same as its on-demand price.

-In this version, we set the variables as the following:
+In this version, the variables are set as the following:

 | Variable        | Value      |
 | --------------- | ---------- |